 * This is the first article of two discussing the issues of when a husband is not physically attracted to his wife and sexual intimacy in marriage.
 In the second article (What's Attractive To Men?)
-I'll share the story of a couple I work with in marriage counseling who are also dealing with the problem "my husband is not physically attracted to me."
-Be sure to Sign-up for our Counseling Men Blog below and don't miss the next article.
+I share the story of a couple I'm working with in marriage counseling who are also dealing with the same problem of the husband's attraction to his wife.
+Be sure to Sign-up for our Counseling Men Blog below and don't miss future articles.

 Got a question you'd like to Ask a Marriage Counselor?
-Click here to submit it and I'll answer it in an upcoming post.
+Click here to submit it and I'll try to answer it in an upcoming post.
 Don't forget to Sign Up for Our Blog below so you'll get my answer as soon as it's published.

 Looking for More?
 Check Out These Articles